There’s a lot to consider, but let’s start with what you want to make.

 Now let’s consider some other numbers before coming back to his one.

-You can use a tool like the Carmigo Estimate Tool to get an idea based on model, trim, age, and mileage.
+You can use an online estimate tool to get an idea based on model, trim, age, and mileage.
 There are plenty of these tools online, and most are similar with their pros and cons.
-For instance, the Carmigo tool is an estimate of what we think you could realistically sell your car for on our auction.

 Many factors play into this estimated value, which you can read about in our Green Light post.